turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

 type: project
 ---

-## Learning Goals

-* Learning how to build a full application stack from idea to delivery
-* Revisiting previous concepts such as APIs and OAuth
-* Finding the strengths and gaps in your knowledge of Ruby, Rails, and organizing a project.
-* Use an Agile process as you develop features
-* Configure a continuous integration server with deployment to production

 ## Project Description

 The goal of this project is to create a successful web application from a student-led project idea.
 Your team will create an app that will solve a real world problem, and allow users to authenticate with a third-party service, and consume at least two other apis.